Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Confined vorticity applications

 \subsection{3D Flow around a square disk at $\text{Re}=125\,000$}

-To demonstrate the ability of our method to deal with highly separated and turbulent vortex formation, we simulate the flow around a square plate of dimension $L\times L$, accelerated in the surface normal direction to a final Reynolds number $\text{Re}=125\,000$.
+We next simulate the flow around a square plate of dimension $L\times L$, accelerated in the surface normal direction to a final Reynolds number $\text{Re}=125\,000$ to demonstrate the ability of our method to deal with highly separated and turbulent vortex formation.
 We focus on the initial vortex formation and position the plate at the center of a domain of size $2L\times2L\times2L$.
-For $t^*<6$, vortices typically stay attached to the body and only separate and travel downstream later.
+The disk has a resolution of 384 cells per diameter ($D$), resulting in a $y^+\sim 32$.
+We simulate the flow evolution until $t^*<6$, where vortices typically stay attached to the body and only separate and travel downstream later.
+Simulations are performed on a single \texttt{NVIDIA-A100} PCIe card with 80GB (filled at $\sim80\%$ capacity) in a little less than 160 minutes for $1.8\times10^9$ DOF, resulting in execution time of 5.1~ns/DoF/dt.

 We qualitatively compare the shape of the vortex ring forming behind our accelerating square plate with the flow visualization of the same cases in \cite{Higuchi1996Three-dimensionalPlates}, who used dye coloring to visualize the wake forming behind the accelerating plate.
-Results are presented in Figure~\ref{fig:square_disk_comparison}-\ref{fig:square_disk_comparison_oblique} for four instants during and after the acceleration phase.
+Results are presented in Figure~\ref{fig:square_disk_comparison_oblique}, \ref{fig:square_disk_comparison} for four instants during and after the acceleration phase.

 An excellent agreement between the simulations and the experiments is found for this qualitative verification, both in the oblique and downstream view from the plate.
 The initial vortex roll-up starts to break down due to the high-strength vortices generated by the plate's edges.
 The initial roll-up is extremely similar between both visualization techniques, and the shape of the vortex ring is extremely well captured by the simulations despite the minimal domain size.